crolllab/teaching/README.md

 Our lab offers you the possibility to access RStudio Server.
 This allows you to use RStudio from a web browser.

 **Access the RStudio website**
+- Access options, choose either to connect...
-- Only possible from the Unimail computer rooms OR from a laptop/tablet connected to the `unine` wifi
+  - from a computer in a Unimail computer room
+  - from a laptop/tablet connected to the `unine` wifi
+  - from home through the UNINE VPN GlobalProtect (requires installing the software provided by SITEL)
-- Use a web browser to navigate to this site here: [http://legcompute2.unine.ch:8787](http://legcompute2.unine.ch:8787)
+- Then, use a web browser to navigate to this site here: [http://legcompute2.unine.ch:8787](http://legcompute2.unine.ch:8787)

 ![](./Bioinformatics_Tools/images/image_1.png)